chrisweb/nextjs_three-fiber_reproduction/README.md

 But only react and react three fiber are the packages that got updated, postprocessing is still the stable version, so I assume the error is due to a change somewhere inside of @react-three/fiber

-The ticket for this problem: [react-postprocessing issue #301](https://github.com/pmndrs/react-postprocessing/issues/301)
+The ticket for this problem: [react-postprocessing issue #301](https://github.com/pmndrs/react-postprocessing/issues/301) There is now a PR in the works: [PR #302](https://github.com/pmndrs/react-postprocessing/pull/302)

 ### no problem in v8